 At Firstline IT we’re finding that the best and most flexible solution for our clients is an hours-based system, in which the client pays simply for the hours used each month.
 Alternatively, some clients prefer to pay a small monthly fee per user in a way that mimics the Microsoft subscription.

 As long as you have some flexibility and feel in control of the costs, it is worth working with an IT support company to ensure that you get the best out of Office 365.

 Benefits Of An Office Support Company For Office 365

 An IT support company could help you set up and maintain a team site within Office 365 that will allow you to share documents and data.
 But for many small businesses, a better option is to combine Office 365 with another data-sharing solution that is more flexible and user-friendly.

 Dropbox is a popular option for this, as it does not need a site administrator and is Mac-friendly, allowing designers and other Mac fans to communicate with the rest of the business.

-Microsoft’s ubiquity and power is such that most people think of Office 365 as the only cloud service for small businesses.
-However, working with an IT support company to set up your own private cloud solution results in something that is much more flexible, can be designed to fit your business exactly, and is properly supported – all for a comparable price.
+Microsoft’s ubiquity and power are such that most people think of Office 365 Premium as the only cloud service for small businesses.
+However, working with an IT support company to set up your own private cloud solution results in a solution that is much more flexible and can be designed to fit your small business exactly, while being properly supported – all for a comparable price.

-At First Line IT our set-up cost for a private cloud solution is usually only a few hundred pounds, and this is followed by a monthly subscription of just under £10 a month per user.
-For this you get whatever functionality your business needs, proper support, and complete freedom from corporate rules and the sort of one-size-fits-all ‘improvements’ regularly imposed on users by Microsoft.
+At Firstline IT our set-up cost for a private cloud solution is usually only a few hundred pounds, and this is followed by a monthly subscription of just under £10 a month per user.
+For this, you get whatever functionality your business needs, proper support, and complete freedom from corporate rules and the sort of one-size-fits-all ‘improvements’ regularly imposed on users by Microsoft Office 365 Premium.